MyheevApps/MyheevApps/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>

 ### About me
-I'm an Android developer since 2020.
+I'm a Java developer since 2020.
 I like to learn new technologies, improve my skills and put my knowledge into practice.

 ### Areas of interest
 + Algorithms and Data structures